bolducke/bolducke.github.io/_projects/websites.md

     </div>
 </div>

-Before the pandemic, I helped organize small events with great friends where people would play together on different types of games from the evening through the morning.
-We named the event “Quart de Nuit” [Night Shift].
-We held 3-4 events at a Gaming Cafe and were able to regroup 30 people.
-Then, we decided to go bigger and loan a room.
-We tried to have a karaoke, a screen with the competition, local gaming stands to play together, some gaming board games, and a bar.
-We decided that we needed a website so that it would be simpler to be paid.
-Unfortunately, the pandemic happened and we had to cancel everything.

-I was responsible for the overall backend/frontend communication with the API.
+## Motivation

+Before the COVID-19 pandemic, I help organizing 'Quart de Nuit' [Night Shift], a series of small-scale gaming events, with a group of friends.
+We initially hosted these at a Gaming Cafe, regularly attracting 30 participants.
+As the event grew, we expanded by renting a larger venue and diversifying activities to include karaoke, live gaming competitions, local gaming booths, board games, and a bar.

+To streamline event management and payments, we decided to develop a custom website.
+My role involved developping the backend and frontend.
+However, the pandemic mades our plan impossible and we cancel out the event.

+## Description

 ### Overall Requirements
 * Countdown
-* Login Account
+* User Account
 * Ticketing
-* Interesting Looking Website
+* Good Looking Website

+### Major Designs Decision

+0. Opt for Stripe over PayPal due to its ease of integration and its lower transaction fees.
+0. Manage user login and administration using the Laravel framework.
+0. Develop the interface using Vue and Vuetify.

 ### Tools/Services Used
 * Vue 2